Why Our Aging Population Should Use Aquatic Exercise

 Jackie Halbin adds, “By utilizing aquatic exercise, seniors become more active, healthy and independent, thus increasing their lengths of stay within assisted and independent types of living.”

-The utilization of the Senior Fitness Test and the Criterion Standards to help residents maintain or increase functional levels can lead to increased average length of stay in independent and assisted living settings.
+The utilization of the Senior Fitness Test and the Criterion Standards to help residents maintain or increase functional levels can lead to an increased average length of stay in independent and assisted living settings.
 Offering a way to exercise with less pain &mdash like warm water programming or group aquatic classes — increases the number of residents which may be impacted and increases the facilities R.O.I.

 Enlightened Mental Outlook